HIPAA Audit: Compliance for Security

 The OCR Audit Process

 The Office for Civil Rights has published the audit protocols for Privacy and Security.
-For Covered Entities and now Business Associates alike, there is no longer any reason to delay establishing full compliance.
-The recently issued Omnibus Rule makes clear that enforcement of HIPAA compliance standards has arrived and will be vigorously pursued.
-Penalties and fines will be forthcoming for those that put off establishing compliant operations and the now published Privacy and Security Audit Protocols make equally clear what each entity can expect.
+There is no longer any reason to delay establishing full compliance for Covered Entities and Business Associates.
+The recently issued Omnibus Rule clarifies that enforcement of HIPAA compliance standards has arrived and will be vigorously pursued.
+Penalties and fines will be forthcoming for those that put off establishing compliant operations, and now-published Privacy and Security Audit Protocols make equally clear what each entity can expect.

-We have taken these protocols and molded them into our collaborative, consultative process.
-This ensures that we obtain all the required information but in a manner that is neither painful nor adversarial.
-Our goal is to gain the facts and insight through which to tailor changes to your work processes to bring them smoothly into compliant performance.
+We have molded these protocols into our collaborative, consultative process.
+This ensures that we obtain all the required information but in a neither painful nor adversarial manner.
+Our goal is to gain the facts and insight to tailor changes to your work processes to bring them smoothly into compliant performance.
 The result is constructive changes and adjustments where and as needed with minimal disruption.

-OCR does not need to understand your environment: they simply need to confirm that you are doing all you are required to do, and find you if you aren’t.
+OCR does not need to understand your environment: they need to confirm that you are doing all you are required to do, and find you if you aren’t.
 They have no interest in your operations beyond this determination and result.
-Other audit firms are likewise driven.
-Neither is concerned with the burden this can create, or whether any efficiencies can be cogenerated along with achieving compliance to offset it.
+Other HIPAA Compliance Audit Service providers are likewise driven.
+Neither is concerned with the burden this can create, whether any efficiencies can be cogenerated, and achieving compliance to offset it.
 This is precisely where we are different from all the rest.
 We do care.

 We understand the escalating costs you face, the mounting bureaucracy of regulations and paperwork, the increased drive to automate, and the disruptive change that can cause.
-Most firms grasp this because they have no direct experience themselves.
+Most HIPAA Compliance Audit Service providers grasp this without direct experience.
 We know the challenges you face because we have been there ourselves.
 That is why we work with and for you to achieve these goals: get you compliant and set it up to stay that way by building it into your processes.

 Our techniques are the industry-standard, time-proven methods used by all firms: